TheCatFather4/Portfolio/README.md

 >[!NOTE]
 >I have provided some sample credentials on the login page so that you can access these areas.
 ##
+### Menu Form
+A menu form exists to allow users to filter through items.<br>
+The items can be filtered in any combination of category, date, or time of day.<br>
+Each item has a conveniently placed "Add to Cart" button, so that users may order immediately.<br>
+Users must be logged in however, in order to add to the shopping cart.<br>
+##
 ### Two Database Modes
 There are two _different_ database modes that can be set up for effective data persistence.<br>
 **1.)
 Entity Framework Core:** A framework ideal for _light weight queries_.<br>